New Zealand Blood Service

 The New Zealand Blood Service (in te reo Māori: Te Ratonga Toto O Aotearoa) is the provider of blood services for New Zealand.
-The service is a Crown entity responsible to New Zealand’s Parliament and is governed by a Board appointed by the Minister of Health.
+The service is a Crown entity responsible to New Zealand's Parliament and is governed by a Board appointed by the Minister of Health.

 History

 The New Zealand Blood Service (NZBS) was formed on 1 July 1998, when the Health Amendment Act 1998 was passed by Parliament.
 NZBS was created to provide the people of New Zealand with safe, appropriate and timely access to blood and tissue products and related services to meet their health needs.
 NZBS is responsible for the development of an integrated national blood transfusion process from the collection of blood from volunteer donors to the transfusion of blood products within the hospital environment – a 'vein to vein' transfusion service.

 Approximately 29,000 New Zealanders need blood or blood products every year and less than 4% of New Zealanders donate.

 In November 2020, Organ Donation New Zealand became part of the NZBS.

 On 14 December 2020, the NZBS amended its donation policies to reduce the blood deferral period for gay and bisexual men as well as male sex workers from 12 to 3 months.

+On 4 October 2021, the New Zealand Heart Valve Bank became part of NZBS.

+In mid February 2024, the NZBS confirmed that it would lift the mad cow disease blood donation restriction from 29 February.
+This restriction had been in place since 2000 and had excluded people who had lived in the United Kingdom, France and Ireland between 1980 and 1996 for at least six months from donating blood and plasma in New Zealand.

 Duties

-New Zealand Blood Service has four key roles:
+New Zealand Blood Service has three groups of key responsibilities and activities: